-The Lowest Credit Score Accepted by Student Loan Consolidation Companies
+The Lowest Credit Score Accepted by Student Loan Refinance Companies

 We reached out to several lenders to inquire about the minimum credit score that they would approve.
 For many student loan refinance companies, the approval formula is a closely guarded secret and constantly evolving.
 Fortunately, three lenders did share some fairly detailed information about the lowest credit score they would approve.